Generic Name: metformin and pioglitazone (met FOR min and PYE o GLI ta zone)

 diet pills or medicines to treat asthma, colds or allergies.

 These lists are not complete and many other medicines can increase or decrease the effects of metformin and pioglitazone on lowering your blood sugar.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.
 Give a list of all your medicines to any healthcare provider who treats you.

 More about ActoPlus Met (metformin / pioglitazone)